 In general, the top revenue-generating days are: Black Friday, Thanksgiving Day, Cyber Monday, Late November (Thanksgiving to Dec.
 1), and Dec.
 26th.
 Make sure your influencer knows your goals and expectations surrounding those high-traffic days!

 One of the biggest mistakes most marketers make during the holiday rush is treating influencer campaigns the same as they do the rest of the year.
 When it comes to the holiday season, you need to be more intentional about your campaign message.
-Don’t just rely on your influencer alone to promote your brand their usual way!
-This is the time to take a more active, creative role in content creation.
+This is the time to take a more active role in content creation.

 In that vein, triple check all content is approved before it goes online.
 There’s nothing worse than wasting an expensive holiday post on content that wasn’t correctly approved!
 Use a platform that allows you to easily communicate with your influencer, share notes and comments, and officially approve content in writing before it goes out into the ether of the internet.